andreas-traber/people_counter/WRITEUP.md

 #### Performance
 Even though the original Yolov3-model seems to be sufficent for this application, the converterted model missed a lot frames(see Comparing Model Performance) and therefor didn't meet the requirements for this project.

+### person-detection-retail-0013

+#### Download
+Just use the downloader from the model-zoo
+`python3 downloader.py --name person-detection-retail-0013 --precision FP32 -o ~/python_projects/udacity/people_counter/model/`

+#### Performance
+This model met the requirements of the Project.
+Even thought, the original Yolov3-Model had about the same accuracy, this model from the model zoo is much smaller and much faster.